Chicago-Area Albums of the Mid 60s to Early 1970s

 latter featuring a pitiful guitar solo break.
 But at least it

 strings, and focusing on the vocals.
-Yet, Gary Loizzo was not
+The fault with that

 lead guitar.
 This is one of those groups where the fact that